 Your Participation Advances Alport Research

 The Principal Investigators for this natural history study are Dr. Michelle Rheault and Dr. Alessia Fornoni, both of whom are noted long-time Alport clinicians and researchers who serve on ASF’s Medical Advisory Committee.
 This natural history study aims to recruit up to 63 Alport patients of all ages (pediatric and adult) with diverse genetic mutations for a period of three years in total.
-Study site locations are available across the U.S., and travel stipends and reimbursements are part of the study plan.
+Study site locations are available across the U.S., and travel stipends and reimbursements are part of the study plan (see Frequently Asked Questions at right for further details).
 Patients can remain on their current standard of treatment while participating in the study.

 NEPTUNE’s efforts have been extremely effective in driving new clinical trials in kidney diseases.
 Many nationally noted experts in nephrology in the U.S., as well as outstanding junior investigators, are involved in NEPTUNE’s natural history studies.
 One of the major funding partners of NEPTUNE is the National Institutes of Health.
 Our partnership with NEPTUNE to develop this ancillary natural history study in Alport syndrome is extremely valuable to research.